 Below are some ways Arkansas Blue Cross is active in helping individuals across the Natural State:

-- Care Management: We know the healthcare system can be hard to navigate, which is why we have an accredited care management team available to our members at their disposal.
-Care management is a cooperative process between members, their families, their doctors and nurses and their health plan.
+- Case Management: We know the healthcare system can be hard to navigate, which is why we have an accredited case management team available to our members at their disposal.
+Case management is a cooperative process between members, their families, their doctors and nurses and their health plan.

-- Behavioral Health Support: At Arkansas Blue Cross we believe a person’s behavioral health is just as important as the more visible and physical health attributes.
+- Behavioral Health Support: At Arkansas Blue Cross, we believe a person’s behavioral health is just as important as the more visible physical health attributes.
 In our whole person health approach, we place an emphasis on behavioral healthcare support for our members.
-We know that behavioral health conditions are on the rise and given the added stressors from the pandemic we expect this will continue to be an important focus for us as we seek to support our members and communities with behavioral health needs.
+We know that behavioral health conditions are on the rise.
+Given the added stressors from the pandemic, we expect this will continue to be an important focus for us as we seek to support our members and communities with behavioral health needs.

 - Health Education Programs: We believe that a critical step to improving your whole health is understanding your health conditions and what care options may be available.
-We provide education to support our members with managing and navigating care for their health conditions whether that be pregnancy, diabetes, chronic asthma and more.
-When you’re faced with a new or ongoing health condition, the information can be overwhelming and we’re here to support our members to identify the best path of care for them.
+We provide education to support our members with managing and navigating care for their health conditions, whether that be pregnancy, diabetes, chronic asthma and more.
+When you’re faced with a new or ongoing health condition, the information can be overwhelming, and we’re here to support our members in identifying the best care path for them.

 - Help Near Home, Powered by Findhelp: Arkansas Blue Cross has a partnership with a company called Findhelp, which allows us to connect our members with critical social services support.
 It creates a social care network that connects people and programs – making it easier for people to find local social services that support healthier lifestyles.

-We are constantly evolving our approach to ensure our members have access to innovative programs that can help them, and their families, achieve a healthy life.
-Over the coming months, we’ll be sharing additional information on whole person health and the programs available to our members to support their health journeys.
+We are constantly evolving our approach to ensure our members have access to innovative programs to help them and their families achieve a healthy life.
+Over the coming months, we’ll share additional information on whole person health and the programs available to our members to support their health journeys.
 Follow us on Facebook, LinkedIn, Twitter and Instagram to stay up-to-date and keep checking Blueprint.